madetech/learn/core-skills/tdd/README.md

 - Can identify causes of poor performance in a test suite.
   - Required - Identify two of the secret causes of poor performance.
-  - Required - Explain one potential structural cause of bad performance in a test suite.
+  - Required - Explain the trade offs that factor into deciding what level of testing to use.
+  - Required - Describes some architecture technique(s) which can make testing more flexible.

 - Can improve the performance of a slow test suite.
   - Required - Test suite run time is reduced 80% while maintaining the same amount of coverage.